-A stye is a common painful eyelid problem, where a small infection forms at the base of an eyelash.
-It looks like a small yellow pus-filled spot.
-Vision is unaffected.
-Most styes get better on their own and do not need any treatment.
+A stye is a common but painful eyelid infection.
+It usually looks like a small yellow pus-filled spot on the edge of the eyelid.
+Most styes get better on their own and do not need medical treatment.
 Hot compresses can ease the pain and encourage the stye to burst.

 What is a stye?

 This is the common type of stye.
 Technically it is an external stye; however, it is often just called a stye.
-It appears along the edge of the eyelid due to infection in the root (follicle) of an eyelash.
+It appears along the edge of the eyelid, due to infection in the root (follicle) of an eyelash.
 It may start off as a small red lump but, as it develops into a collection of pus (a little abscess), it looks like a yellow pus-filled spot.
 The edge of the eyelid around it becomes reddened and swollen, and the lid is painful.

 What causes styes?

 Most styes usually occur for no obvious reason, although if your eyelids are itchy or rubbed a lot this may make an external stye more likely.
 The usual germ (bacterium) that causes the infection is called Staphylococcus aureus.
-This is a common bacterium that is often found on healthy skin.
-It usually does no harm, but sometimes it invades the skin to cause infections such as boils, abscesses, and styes.
+It is a common germ that is often found on healthy skin.
+It usually does no harm.
+However, it can occasionally get into the skin, where it causes infections such as spots, abscesses, and styes.

 Some people have an eyelid condition called blepharitis.
 This is an inflammation of the eyelids in which they can become swollen, dry and itchy.
 Blepharitis can make you more prone to developing styes.
 See separate leaflet called Blepharitis for more information.

-- No treatment.
 Often, no treatment is necessary.
-Once a 'head' has formed on the stye, most burst within 3-4 days, and the tiny amount of pus drains away leaving no further problem.
+Once a 'head' has formed on a stye, most burst within 3-4 days, with the tiny amount of pus draining away and leaving no further problem.

-- Hot compresses.
 These may help to ease soreness and draw the pus to a head.
-You can do this yourself: Hold a clean flannel, that has been in hot water, gently but firmly against the closed eye.
+You can do this yourself: Hold a clean flannel, which has been dipped in hot water and squeezed dry, gently but firmly against the closed eye.
 Do this for 5-10 minutes, 3-4 times a day.
-(The water should be hot, but comfortable and not scalding.)
+(The water should be hot; it should be comfortable and not scalding.)
 Eventually the stye will 'pop' and drain - but do not be tempted to try to pop it yourself.
 You may make things worse by injuring the delicate eyelid, or by spreading infection deeper into the tissues.

 To reduce the chance of the infection spreading: